KSneijders/AoE2ScenarioParser/README.md

 # AoE2ScenarioParser
-This is a project for editing parts of an `aoe2scenario` file from Age of Empires 2 Definitive Edition outside of the in-game editor.
-This project started as a way to edit triggers, conditions and effects using a not yet created scripting language but I realised quite early on a lot more will be possible.
+This is a project for editing parts of an `aoe2scenario` file from **Age of Empires 2 Definitive Edition** outside of the in-game editor.

 # Progress
 Current up-to-date progress can be found on the [Trello](https://trello.com/b/7SNm3gXj/aoe2-de-parser) board.

-## Features:
+### Features:
 - Reading any `aoe2scenario` file from AoE2:DE.
 - Writing said file back to an `aoe2scenario` file.
-- Being able to add triggers using Python code.
+- Add Triggers, Conditions and effects to any `aoe2scenario` file.

-## Bugs:
+### Bugs:
-- None (?)
+- None

+Please report any bug you find to the [github issue board](https://github.com/KSneijders/AoE2ScenarioParser/issues).